 Now let’s examine IPVanish’s features.

 In comparison to ExpressVPN, IPVanish is somewhat limited on features.
 It does not offer any split tunneling, browser extensions, or MediaStreamer apps.
-With regard to unblocking websites for streaming (like Netflix), IPVanish also does not do well, but we’ll examine this more below.
+With regard to unblocking websites for streaming (like Netflix), IPVanish also does not do well, as you’ll see below.

 - Obfuscation feature to defeat VPN blocks (they refer to this as “Scramble”)